 Every homeowner who's been frustrated by a messy closet has had the same thought: can I just do this myself?
 YouTube makes it look easy.
 Home improvement stores sell kits.
 And the price tag on a professional custom closet gives you pause.

-The DIY Closet Option
+The Store-Bought Closet Option

 What you're buying